 For everyone saying “India has MADE Aamir Khan”… yes, he has been blessed with adulation from the masses for a long time now- but it’s not some sort of pity love or charity.
 Aamir Khan has consistently made good movies (except Dhoom 3, what a bummer that was) and entertained you all.
 He is the only Bollywood actor with some respect for stuff like dialogues, script, and acting in a movie.
 So all of you who say “Oh, we made you Aamir Khan, without us you would be nothing!” can go suck it.
 He is a talented man and would have had his success anywhere.

 Everyone is entitled to their opinion.
-Even the guy who felt that by deleting Snapdeal’s app, Aamir Khan would feel utter shame over his unfortunate words.
-But if you must make a comeback, make a good one- look at the facts, look at what he said, analyze it.
+Even the guy who felt that by deleting Snapdeal’s app, Aamir Khan would regret his unfortunate words.
+But if you must make a comeback, make it a good one- look at the facts, look at what he said, analyze it.
 And whatever you do, keep anger out of it.
 Anger blinds reason.
 Anger blinds logic.
 I feel like whenever something like this happens, our reactions are completely churlish and inane.
 From the seven lines in his statement, all our ears heard was: “Should we move out of India?“, and this is what we reacted to by saying: “You want to leave India?
 Fine.
 We don’t need you anyway.
-Shoo.”
+Go to Pakistan!”
 That’s the summary of it all- something a 5-year-old would say.

 India’s reaction towards Aamir’s words only drove his point further home- they couldn’t tolerate his views on intolerance.
 Funny how things go, huh?
 A country’s maturity is reflected by its attitude towards the criticism it receives.
 And we can either shout ourselves hoarse about our awesomeness or we can face the fact that we are not perfect.
 We are not incredible.
 And it’ll be a while before we can be everything we tout ourselves to be.
 Till then, everybody needs to just chill the fuck out.